teambit/docs/docs/environments/service-handlers.md

 title: Service Handlers
 ---

-Service handlers are methods used in a Bit environment to configure different Environment Services to use a Bit aspect or a set configurations.
+Service handlers configure different Environment Services to use the environment's selected Bit aspects and configurations.
+A service handler is a method implemented by an environment class.

 For example, the React environment uses the service handler `getCompiler()` to configure the Compiler service to run the TypeScript aspect.

 Environment services run on various events.
 Whenever a service runs, it executes its corresponding service handler which consequently runs the configured aspect (in the previous example, that would be TypeScript).

 Different components in a Bit workspace may use different environments.
 That means environment services need to execute their corresponding service handlers in the specific environment applied on the component currently being processed.

-For example, if *component A* uses the Node environment then the Compiler Service processing it will execute the Service Handler (in that case, `getCompiler`) found in the Node environment.
+For example, if *component A* uses the Node environment then the Compiler service processing that component, will execute the Service Handler (in that case, `getCompiler`) found in the Node environment.

 ## List of service handlers